-- Perform the above steps for all node and take the boolean variable ans which is initially marked false which is used to check whether a balanced BST is present or not.
+- Perform the above steps for all nodes and take the Boolean variable ans which is initially marked false which is used to check whether a balanced BST is present or not.

 - If a Balanced BST of size K is found then print “Yes” else print “No”.